Enhance your security, using the security options of systemd – part 2

 This virtual class is important for everyone who works as a Linux System Engineer, or if you are in any other way involved in deploying / architecting / orchestrating Linux environments.

-Preferably you have followed the first session of this ITGilde Guru Class, but this is not necessary to be able to follow this 2nd part.
+Preferably you have followed the first session of this ITGilde Guru Class (get your hands on the recording here), but this is not necessary to be able to follow this 2nd part.

 However, you do need to have knowledge of systemd.